singh-man/nvim-IDE/README.md

 Check the new fonts with
 fc-list | grep "Hack"
 ```
+For Windows if using WSL2
+- Install fonts in windows
+- Using Windows terminal:- Open it -> "Ctrl+," -> find an attribute "profiles{...} -> defaults{...} -> add to "defaults" an attribute "fontFace": "SauceCodePro Nerd Font" to apply the font to all profiles
 ### Clone this repo
 - Under ~/.config/nvim -> make the dir **nivm**, if missing.